256dpi/arduino-mqtt/README.md

 ## Compatibility

-This library has been only tested on the **Arduino Yùn** yet.
-Other boards and shields should work if they properly extend the Client API.
+This library has been officially tested on the **Arduino Yùn**.
+Other boards and shields should work, but may need custom initialization of the Client class.

 ## Example